kailash-manasarovar/statement/docs/timeline/2024/june.md

 ![Barnet post](../../content/documents/barnet-post.png)

 !!! info
-    - With regards to my situation in Denia, running for election was a game changer.
+    - With regards to my situation in Dénia, running for election was a game changer.
     - For anyone interested, here is my [election leaflet](../../content/documents/Katharine%20leaflet.pdf) which went out to 80,000 London constituents, twice, via Royal Mail.

 ## Continued stalking and health matters